Maximize Your Workouts by Measuring And Monitoring Your Cadence in Cycling

 Cadence Range For Flat Roads

-The cadence range for a flat road is 80–110 RPM, which is based on realistic road cycling cadences.
+The cadence range for a flat road is 80–110 RPM, which is based on realistic road cadences in cycling.
 If you’re tempted to pedal faster, add slightly more resistance first — even a flat road means riding with some resistance.

 In a Spinning class, we simulate the challenges of real road cycling, such as headwinds, road friction and bigger gears, by increasing the resistance.